yonjuuni/namecheapapi/README.md

 - domains.get_host_records
 - domains.set_host_records
 - domains.get_nameservers
-- domains.get_nameservers
+- domains.set_nameservers

 Testing.

 1. Install nosetests (pip3 install nose)
 2. Create config.py in namecheapapi/tests/ directory, fill it in:
-    API_KEY = 'string' -- API key that you got from Namecheap API_USER = 'string' -- your Namecheap username
+* API_KEY = 'string' -- API key that you got from Namecheap
+* API_USER = 'string' -- your Namecheap username
-    USERNAME = 'string' -- in most cases it would be your Namecheap username CLIENT_IP = 'string' -- your public IP address (MUST be whitelisted in your Namecheap account) SANDBOX = True (recommended!)
+* USERNAME = 'string' -- in most cases it would be your Namecheap username
+* CLIENT_IP = 'string' -- your public IP address (MUST be whitelisted in your Namecheap account)
+* SANDBOX = True (recommended!)
-    COUPON = 'string' -- coupon code if you have any, '' otherwise DOMAIN = 'string' -- a domain name you ALREADY HAVE in your Namecheap account
+* COUPON = 'string' -- coupon code if you have any, '' otherwise
+* DOMAIN = 'string' -- a domain name you ALREADY HAVE in your Namecheap account
 3. Run 'nosetests /path/to/namecheapapi/dir'

 I'll keep adding more tests with time.